Tuhin-150/Credit_Card_Finance_Dashboard/README.md

   * Overall Delinquent rate is 6.06%

 # Challenges
- *  I need to convert the date format from "d-m-Y" to "Y-m-d" before importing it.
-I can achieve this by using MySQL's STR_TO_DATE function during the import process.
+ *  I had to convert the date format from "d-m-Y" to "Y-m-d" before importing it.
+I was able to achieve this by using MySQL's STR_TO_DATE function during the import process.
  *  Added more data to the existing table in MySQL from another CSV file, where the column type was the same.